-- 3.0 The forecast outturn position for the Housing Revenue Account for 2018/19 is a surplus of £3,217k being £271k higher than the approved budgeted surplus of £2,946k. - 3.1 The additional surplus forecast for the year is as a result of a number of favourable and offsetting adverse variances.
-The most significant variances are savings in energy costs, partly as a result of an over accrual in 2017/18, savings in Council Tax as a result of fewer empty properties, together with additional income from rents, mainly as a result of increased void performance and additional income from interest on balances. - 3.2 In line with the decisions made by council at its meeting on 27 February 2018, the surplus achieved for the year will be added to the HRA balance which stood at £9.384m at 31 March 2018.
-This balance represents £8.384m set aside within a loan redemption reserve for the purposes of repaying two maturity loans totalling £13m which fall due for repayment in March 2022 with the remaining £1m being retained as a minimum working balance for the HRA. - 3.3 A copy of the five year extract of the HRA business plan cash flow can be found in Appendix D.
+- 3.1 The forecast outturn position for the Housing Revenue Account for 2018/19 is a surplus of £3,308k being £362k higher than the approved budgeted surplus of £2,946k. - 3.2 The additional surplus forecast for the year is as a result of a number of favourable and offsetting adverse variances.
+The most significant variances are savings in energy costs, partly as a result of an over accrual in 2017/18, savings in Council Tax as a result of fewer empty properties, together with additional income from rents, mainly as a result of increased void performance and additional income from interest on balances. - 3.3 In line with the decisions made by council at its meeting on 27 February 2018, the surplus achieved for the year will be added to the HRA balance which stood at £9.384m at 31 March 2018.
+This balance represents £8.384m set aside within a loan redemption reserve for the purposes of repaying two maturity loans totalling £13m which fall due for repayment in March 2022 with the remaining £1m being retained as a minimum working balance for the HRA. - 3.4 A copy of the five year extract of the HRA business plan cash flow can be found in Appendix D.

-2019/20 Draft Budget
+2019/20 Budget

-- 3.4 The draft budget for 2019/20 is estimated to produce an operating surplus / deficit of zero, after making a contribution of £1.4m to the debt repayment reserve and a RCCO contribution to the capital programme of £1.7m, which will take total estimated HRA balances at 31 March 2020 to £14m.
-The HRA working balance will be £1m and the remaining £13m will be held in the debt repayment reserve to repay the debt that matures in 2021/22. - 3.5 See HRA Revenue Budget proposals for further details, which is shown elsewhere on this agenda.
+3.5 The budget for 2019/20 is estimated to produce an operating surplus of £0.1m, after making a contribution of £1.3m to the debt repayment reserve and a RCCO contribution to the capital programme of £1.7m, which will take total estimated HRA balances at 31 March

+- 2020 to £14.1m.
+The HRA working balance will be £1.1m and the remaining £13.0m will be held in the debt repayment reserve to repay the debt that matures in 2021/22. - 3.6 See HRA Revenue Budget proposals for further details, which is a separate report on this agenda.